fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ### Tags

+This plugin works via two Picard plugin API triggers:

+- register_track_metadata_processor
+- register_album_metadata_processor

-The basic concept of the plugin is this:
+The basic concept is this:

 1. Download "tags" for an album, artist and track.
    A "tag" is just a word users have assigned it can be anything like